December 18, 2018

 • MbS calls his chief of special operations on the phone and tells him to get rid of Khashoggi.
 No real-world ruler would do this because he knows that his phone is wiretapped.
 Instead, he would write his order on a piece of digestible paper that his chief of special operations must eat after reading.
 After all, the supreme principle of statecraft since Machiavelli is plausible deniability.

-• The chief of special operations has learned as rule No 1: only idiots carry out an assassination in an embassy of their own country.
-Rule No 2: make sure that no CCTV photo of your own surveillance system that shows the target person entering your own embassy is ever published in the media.
+• The chief of special operations has learned as rule No. 1: only idiots carry out an assassination in an embassy of their own country.
+Rule No. 2: make sure that no CCTV photo of your own surveillance system that shows the target person entering your own embassy is ever published in the media.

 • It is pure dilettantism to let your colleagues from the other side take live audio/video recordings of how the target person is cut into pieces.

 In view of the utter improbability of the whole story your verdict “He [MbS] is guilty guilty guuilty” seems to be a bit hasty.
-Which tells everyone that your foreign policy competence is even worse than your economics competence.
+This tells everyone that your foreign policy competence is even worse than your economics competence.

 Who could have imagined that this would be possible?